TolikPylypchuk/SharpHook/docs/articles/native.md

 SharpHook exposes the functions of libuiohook in the `SharpHook.Native.UioHook` class.
 The `SharpHook.Native` namespace also contains types which represent the data used by libuiohook.

-In general, you shouldn't use native methods directly.
+In general, you don't need to use the native methods directly.
 Instead, use the higher-level interfaces and classes provided by SharpHook.
 However, you should still read this article to know how the high-level features work under the hood.

 **Note**: Starting with version 3.1.0 the libuiohook build used by SharpHook on Windows is statically linked to the C runtime which means that client apps don't need the Visual C++ Redistributable package.
 An exception is the logging